 The exception to this rule is in the case of your CFO insisting on keeping a few extra retired PCs.
 The CFO will almost certainly know what the best accounting procedure is, so follow their lead on how much old hardware to store.

-Regardless of your business’ purpose, you will inevitably find yourself with PCs that need to be decommissioned.
+Regardless of your business’s purpose, you will inevitably find yourself with PCs that need to be decommissioned.
 Failing to properly dispose of private data can result in the company strategies being stolen by competitors or private employee information being stolen and used to blackmail your organization.
-Whether your company undergoes large-scale tech upgrades, mergers, security changes or any other issue, discarding your old PCs will be a venture made considerably simpler with the help of Clarabyte.
+Whether your company undergoes large-scale tech upgrades, mergers, security changes, or any other issue, discarding your old PCs will be a venture made considerably simpler with the help of Clarabyte.

 ClaraWipe is Clarabyte’s first-class data removal program and it ensures that every file is removed from the hardware and is utterly irretrievable.
-You should always test a solution before entrusting it with your business’ success, so schedule a demo and be sure that your business’ privacy will not be destroyed by an errant file on a decommissioned PC.
+You should always test a solution before entrusting it with your business’s success, so schedule a demo and be sure that your business’ privacy will not be destroyed by an errant file on a decommissioned PC.